AI Valuation Multiples Q1 2026: Investors Reprice Quality

 This update unpacks what those signals look like across the AI stack, and where the repricing is most visible:

-Valuation and fundamentals: a tighter link between multiples and margin profile, retention, and efficient scaling
+• Valuation and fundamentals: a tighter link between AI startup valuation multiples and margin profile, retention, and efficient scaling

-From here, we focus on the practical implication of the dispersion: what is being rewarded, what is being repriced, and what founders and investors can take away when they look past headline growth and into the mechanics that actually drive AI valuations.
+The following sections focus on the practical implications of the dispersion: what is being rewarded, what is being repriced, and what founders and investors can take away when they look past headline growth and into the mechanics that actually drive AI valuations.

 What actually widened dispersion in Q1 2026?